darsan13/devopshub_lab/kubernetes/lab-01/lab-01.md

 4. Understand the basics of the deployment and service
 5. Understand what we created
 6. Create a simple single yaml file for deployment and service
+7. Run the yaml file in minikube
-7. Verify that the application is working as expected
+8. Verify that the application is working as expected

 #### Commands to run